Yeah69/MrMeeseeks.DIE.Docs/docs/injections.md

 ### Abstraction

-Whenever an abstraction type has to be injected, DIE will per default will use the single known implementation type which implements the abstration in its place.
+Whenever an abstraction type (interface or abstract class) has to be injected, DIE will per default will use the single known implementation type which implements the abstration in its place.

-If multiple implementation are known, then usage of configuration features like the implementation choice or a user-defined factory are mandetory for selting an implementation unabigously.
+If multiple implementation are known, then usage of configuration features like the implementation choice or a user-defined factory are mandetory for selecting an implementation unambigously.

 Example: